integrativemodeling/spb/scripts/README.md

    - **Outputs:** The outputs are 3 files: `cluster_center.dat` (File containing list of clusters, one per line.
 Each line has cluster population, model corresponding to cluster center, cluster diameter and mean distance between models in the cluster.),  `cluster_distance.dat` (Pairwise distances between cluster centers) and `cluster_traj_score_weight.dat` (File with one line per model: each line containing model number, cluster it belongs to, model score, model weight and unit cell size in the model).

-   - **Test version:** The frames created in the test sampling run can be analysed using the test script as below (`$IMPDIR` is the location of the IMP build directory).
+   - **Test version:** The frames created in the test sampling run can be analysed using the test script as below, run in the `CLUSTER` directory.
 Do not forget to use the test config script (see `config_files` directory) while running the test script.
-`sh test_cluster.sh $IMPDIR`
+`scripts/cluster/test_cluster.sh`

 **Note:** Running the following script gives the model number for the top scoring model of cluster `$CLUSTER_NUMBER`, and stores it in the file `top_scoring_model_cluster_$CLUSTER_NUMBER.rmf`.
 `sh get_top_scoring_model.sh $CLUSTER_NUMBER`